freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/american-british-translator.md

 Build a full stack JavaScript app that is functionally similar to this: <https://american-british-translator.freecodecamp.rocks/>.
 Working on this project will involve you writing your code using one of the following methods:

 -   Clone [this GitHub repo](https://github.com/freeCodeCamp/boilerplate-project-american-british-english-translator/) and complete your project locally.
--   Use [our repl.it starter project](https://repl.it/github/freeCodeCamp/boilerplate-project-american-british-english-translator) to complete your project.
+-   Use [our replit.com starter project](https://replit.com/github/freeCodeCamp/boilerplate-project-american-british-english-translator) to complete your project.
 -   Use a site builder of your choice to complete the project.
 Be sure to incorporate all the files from our GitHub repo.

 When you are done, make sure a working demo of your project is hosted somewhere public.
 Then submit the URL to it in the `Solution Link` field.
 Optionally, also submit a link to your project's source code in the `GitHub Link` field.